mulderp/mulderp.github.com/_posts/2014-02-06-Getting-Started-With-D3.md

 <img src="{{page.images[0]}}">

-Since the circles are setup, we now can add and remove data, and the graph will update automatically: [Try this codepen](http://codepen.io/mulderp/pen/aDrxq)
+Since the circles are setup, you now can add and remove data, and the graph will update automatically: [Try this codepen](http://codepen.io/mulderp/pen/aDrxq)

 ## Connecting the Dots

-To render a graph, we need lines between the circles.
-Since we have the coordinates of the circles, let's define the line data structure with:
+A graph is based on nodes and _links_.
+To render these links, you need lines between the circles.
+Since you have the coordinates of the circles, you could add lines as follows:

     var links = [
       {source: nodes[0], target: nodes[1]},
       {source: nodes[2], target: nodes[1]}
     ]

-We can use the [line SVG shape](https://github.com/mbostock/d3/wiki/SVG-Shapes#wiki-svg_line) for connecting the dots:
+You can use the [line SVG shape](https://github.com/mbostock/d3/wiki/SVG-Shapes#wiki-svg_line) for connecting the dots:

     vis.selectAll(".line")
        .data(links)